plonzari/blog/_posts/2021-06-04-County-centers.md

 "> "official" estimate</a>,
 south-east of the town of Fagaras.

+The error indicated above is likely to be due to the projection errors.
+Indeed, the above calculations are made using planar coordinates, thus overestimating the size of the northern parts of any surface.
+The real "spherical" centroid is thus due south from our estimation.
+For example, the largest planar county above is Suceava, while the  county with the largest surface  is Timis.
+The difference is entirely explained by their latitude.

 <a href="https://nbviewer.jupyter.org/github/plonzari/blog/blob/gh-pages/_includes/ro-centroids-folium.ipynb
 "> A much less colorful version with code. </a>